 Step 3

-Once you get close to the bottom (you’ll know because it will get hard to turn) slowly and gently pull the corer up and out of the pineapple while turning.
-You want to make sure to keep turning because this will loosen the bit that doesn’t get cut at the bottom.
+Once you get close to the bottom of the pineapple (you’ll know because it will get hard to turn) slowly and gently pull the corer up and out of the pineapple while turning.
+You want to make sure to keep turning because this will loosen the bit that doesn’t get cut at the bottom of the fruit.
 This step can be hard.
 I often find it’s helpful to have two people, one to hold the pineapple base and the other to use the corer.
+You can also cut a v-shaped trench in the outer peel of the pineapple with a sharp chef’s knife to relieve some of the pressure.
 Beware, sometimes it ends up coming out fast and a little juice may spill.
-My boys think this is hilarious and loves that part!
+My boys think this is hilarious and love that part!

 Step 4

 Take the top off of the corer and flip it upside down, sliding the pineapple off of the tool.
 You should have a stack of pineapple spiral now.
-Unless you need it in rings for a recipe, I usually cut it in quarters which makes a pretty good size to grab and eat, even for the kids.
+Unless you need it in pineapple rings for a recipe, I usually cut it in quarters which makes pretty good-sized pineapple chunks to grab and eat, even for the kids.
 Sometimes the core stays in the pineapple, other times it comes out with the rest of the flesh.

 Step 5